Sunbird-Knowlg/sunbird-content-editor/README.md

 ```

-## How to setup sunbird-content-editor in local
+## How to Setup Sunbird Content Editor in your Local Machine
 1. Clone the sunbird-content-editor repo from [here](https://github.com/project-sunbird/sunbird-content-editor)
 2. Clone the sunbird-content-plugins repo from [here](https://github.com/project-sunbird/sunbird-content-plugins)
 3. Go to the root directory sunbird-content-editor.